Acoustic Imaging for UAV Detection: Dense Beamformed Energy Maps and U-Net SELD: Conclusion and Future Work

+Beyond the UAV scenario, we further validated the proposed beamforming-plus-segmentation paradigm on the DCASE 2019 TAU Spatial Sound Events dataset, a standard benchmark for multiclass SELD.
+Despite relying on beamformed energy maps rather than raw multichannel waveforms, the segmentation-based formulation achieves competitive direction-of-arrival accuracy when compared to established SELDnet-style architectures.
+This result confirms that dense spatial mask prediction constitutes a viable alternative parameterization of SELD, in which detection and localization emerge jointly from semantic segmentation of the acoustic field.

-Future work will focus on extending the system to handle spatio-temporal dynamics via recurrent or attention-based models like Mark R-CNN\cite{yang_video_2019} or yolact++\cite{bolya_yolact_2022} and VisTR\cite{wang_end--end_2021}, supporting multi-source and multiclass segmentation, and using synthetic data generation pipelines for diverse acoustic environments.
+Future work will focus on extending the framework to handle spatio-temporal dynamics via recurrent or attention-based models such as Mask R-CNN~\cite{yang_video_2019}, YOLACT++~\cite{bolya_yolact_2022}, or VisTR~\cite{wang_end--end_2021}, enabling explicit temporal association, multi-source instance tracking, and improved performance under overlapping sound events.
+Additional directions include synthetic data generation for broader acoustic diversity and multi-array fusion for scalable real-time deployments.

-By framing SSL as a semantic segmentation task on beamformed maps, this approach bridges spatial signal processing and computer vision, opening new directions for high-resolution, real-time acoustic scene understanding.
+By framing SSL and SELD as semantic segmentation tasks on beamformed spatial representations, this work bridges classical array signal processing and modern computer vision, opening new directions for high-resolution, interpretable, and deployable acoustic scene understanding.